GuillaumeFalourd/setup-windows10-sdk-action/README.md

 Warnings:
 - `18362` official download link is broken (404).
 Feel free to contribute if you find new links!
-- `16299` download link works, but the package doesn't build anymore.
+- `16299` and `19041` download link works, but the package doesn't build anymore.
 Feel free to contribute if you find a working package for this SDK version!

 _PS: It may seems a lot, but other SDK versions work as expected._